nprapps/mapturner/README.md

 npm install -g topojson@1.6.27
 ```

-`mapturner` will search first for the topojson binaries installed within the project and fallback to searching the topojson binary on your $PATH.
+`mapturner` will search first for the topojson binaries installed within the project and fallback to searching the topojson binary on your `$PATH`.

 Developer install process: